cogscides/obsidian-keyboard-analyzer/README.md

 2. To open plugin run command `Keyboard Analyzer: Open Shortcuts View`

-The plugin is poorly tested on operating systems other than Windows, I would be grateful for any help with this plugin.
+The plugin is poorly tested on operating systems other than Windows, I would be grateful for any help with testing support.

 ## Installation